Gr33nCamper/Paul-s-Website/YRS/2024/SPR/MR.md

 Super hungry rn.
 Also guess how much an EKG was gonna cost me yesterday? $69!!
 I'm like nah bruh.
 Today is the final followup appointment with Student Health as far as I know.
 Panda express is kinda getting old so I think I'll go with a Subway sandwich and with raspberry cheesecake cookie today.

-I was disturbed by what I heard from the front desk of dispatch just now.
+Disturbed by what I heard from the front desk of dispatch just now.
 Trust me, you don't wanna know.

-Guess we're gonna be learning the heck out of orbits and stablizers today.
+Guess we're gonna be learning a whole lot about orbits and stablizers today.
+Only one pickup scheduled for 10:20, so we got some time.
+The morning relaxation at the station is rather nice, actually.
+Listening to lofi or classical and journaling or watching some YouTube.